Subnets

 Subnet properties

-Each default subnet has the following characteristics:
+Each subnet has the following characteristics:

-- IP range:
+- IP range: Customer-specified

-/24CIDR block (252 usable addresses for VMs) - Address type: Private IPv4
+/16to/29CIDR block for IPv4; service-allocated/64for IPv6 - Address type: Private IPv4 and/or IPv6

 - Assignment: Automatic when creating VMs (can't be manually specified)